How to find and use the accessibility features on iOS iPad

 - Users can circle any area of the screen they would like to disable.
 Drag the mask into position or use the handles to adjust its size.

-- Tap Options, then turn on or off any of the following:
+- Tap Options, (or Session Settings on some devices), then turn on or off any of the following:

 - Top Button (or Sleep/Wake Button)